 In the most frequently purchased items, we can see that the whole milk is the most purchased 2513 transactions.
 Second most purchased item is Vegetables 1903.
 If you add all these items, we get the total number of purchased items in the given dataset, which is 43,367 total items.

 Elements section represents the size of the transactions, there are 2159 transactions have only one item and 1643 transactions have only two items so on.
 There is only one transaction with 32 items and it occurred only once.

-From the five number summary stats, we can understand that the minimum transaction product is one and max is 32 with the median of 3 items per transaction.
+From the five number summary stats, we can understand that the minimum transaction product is one and max is 32 with a median of 3 items per transaction.
 Also, it is a right-skewed distribution data.
 In the 2nd and 3rd quartile, we can interpret that 50% of the transactions have 2 to 6 products, only 25% of transactions have over 6 products purchased.

-Analysing the items that are having purchase frequency of 10%
+Analyzing the items that are having purchase frequency of 10%

 From the above graph, we can understand that these are the products having purchase frequency of 10% and above.